MartinDM/martindm.uk/src/posts/2025-04-30-dont-skip-the-hard-part.md

 <!-- summary -->

-**As someone interested in the ripple effects of change, I wanted to explore my evolving thoughts on this urgent and intriguing issue facing us as developers in what feels like a _moment_ in software.**
+**As someone interested in the ripple effects of change, I wanted to explore my evolving thoughts on this existential issue facing us as developers in what feels like a _moment_ in software, and creative work in general.**

 Leadership in established organisations is increasingly following the trend of **imposing** AI into workflows...